makrai/notes/szabolcsi97-scope.md

     over D, irrespective of what `a` means, and irrespective of what operator may occur in D
 * two problems: the resulting interpretation may be incoherent, or
-  * coherent but not available for the string it is assigned to.
+  * coherent but not available for the string it is assigned to
 * Szabolcsi and Zwarts (1993) focus on the 1st case.
 Take a version of (1) that
   * wh-fronting
   * weak island violations," this rule yields unacceptable results.
 For
   * the violation is semantic in nature
   * _How_ in (3b, c) and _who_ in (4b, c) ought to scope over domains D that they are unable to
-  * because manners and collectives are elements of proper join semi-lattices.
+  * because manners and collectives are elements of proper join semi-lattices
   * the computation of the denotation of a factive context (resp negative contx) requires taking meets (resp complements)
   * these operations are not defined in join semi-lattices